tier4/AutowareArchitectureProposal.proj/design/Localization/TwistEstimator/TwistEstimator.md

 Twist Estimator
 ==============

-## Role
+## Twist Estimator
 Twist estimator is a component to estimate ego vehicle twist for precise velocity planning and control.
 The  x-axis velocity and z-axis angular velocity in vehicle twist is mainly considered.
-Also, this information can be odometry information.
+These values are preferable to be noise-free and unbiased.

 ## Input
 | Input          | Data Type                                            |
 |----------------|------------------------------------------------------|
 | Vehicle CAN    | `geometry_msgs::TwistStamped`                        |